 This PCP Powered .22 caliber pistol comes with an interchangeable shoulder stock so arguably it could be in the rifle section.
 However, as it looks more like a pistol, this is where it stays.

-Used by many for hunting, the Marauder is very quiet and of course
+Used by many for hunting, the Marauder is very quiet and of course, this is one of the attractions.
+Velocities are high when charged to its 3000 psi compressed air capacity.

 One of the stand-out features of this pistol though is the 8-round pellet clip which really takes some of the hassle out of shooting and again, is a plus when hunting after a near-miss.
 Use the right pellets and you’ll see some very impressive groupings.